apache/incubator-teaclave/docs/access-control.md

 ---

 # Access Control in Teaclave
 Access control in multi-party computation, by its nature, is set-centric.
-Unlike in traditional settings where only one entitiy, group, or role is involved in an action, in multi-party computation tasks an access is aproved or denified by combinging the decisions of all stakeholders.
+Unlike in traditional settings where only one entity, group, or role is involved in an action, in multi-party computation tasks an access is approved or denied by combining the decisions of all stakeholders.
 Ownership is also set-like, because the result of a joint computation task very likely belongs to all parties that have provided data.

 We found that access control models in conventional systems like RBAC and ABAC are not powerful enough to govern data usages in Teaclave.
 Therefore, we